mono/website/docs/database-access/index.md

 Commercially Supported Providers:

--   [EffiProz](http://www.EffiProz.com) is an embeddable SQL database featuring stored procedures, compatibility with SQL CE data types.
-It written in pure C# and distributed as a single 1.5 Mb dll.
-It support Mono, MonoTouch and MonoDroid as well as standard .NET.
-Some distinguishing features can be found [here](http://blog.effiproz.com/2011/04/effiproz-vs-sqlite-file-database.html).
 -   [VistaDB](http://www.vistadb.com) The VistaDB embeddable and commercial library.
 -   [OpenLink Software](http://www.openlinksw.com/) has High-Performance, Fully Managed .NET Data Providers for Major Databases which you can [download](http://oplweb.openlinksw.com:8080/download/).